rachelAtFlatiron/Phase-4-062424/assets/01_slides.md

 ## Context

-- Application Context: Keeps track of current app's config variables, logger, database connections so that we don't have to pass the entire application instance from function to function
+- Application Context: Keeps track of current app's config variables, logger, database connections so that we don't have to pass the entire application instance (`app`) from function to function

 ```python
     with app.app_context():